 This is a mistake rampant in both retailers and restauranteurs which pretty much says to customers, you’re finished.

 What does it cost you?
 Suggestive selling is where the profit is.
 The first item pays for your overhead and the second item is what the employee adds that the customer either needs or didn’t know they needed.

 What does it cost you?
 Online retailers track abandoned carts religiously.
 Brick and mortar stores rarely notice.
 You have to staff for the rush, not the schedule.

 Merchandising and planning need to be modified as traditional key performance indicators will not be applicable as the whole store becomes a fulfillment warehouse.
 These additional omnichannel services do not increase revenue as much as they increase costs.

 What it costs you?
-Less staff on the floor mean less customer service.
-The more staff are charged with tasks to pick orders, the more your entire focus of your store goes from the customer in front of you to the one you can’t see.
+Less staff on the floor means less customer service.
+The more staff are charged with tasks to pack orders, the more the entire focus of your business goes from the customers in front of you to the ones you can’t see.

-In an age when we are told it is all about the customer, it is shocking how many decisions are made that degrade the customer service experience at brick and mortar stores.
+In an age when we are told it is "all about the customer", it is shocking how many decisions are made that degrade the customer service experience at brick and mortar stores.

-Blow that and the customers you have now, or any new ones you might have acquired will either stay home and order online, or shop from a competitor - anyone but you.
+Blow that and the customers you have now, or any new ones you might have acquired will either stay home and order online or shop from a competitor - anyone but you.

 Take my free 5-part email course to learn how your retail store can outsell any online retailer.
 You can get started with your first lesson by entering your name and email address below ...